Interfaces and Quantum Algebras, I: Stable Envelopes: Introduction

 The proposal of \cite{NikThesis} was left unnoticed until the similar proposal was independently made in \cite{Costello:2013zra, Costello:2013sla}, and greatly developed in \cite{Costello:2017dso, Costello:2018gyb, Costello:2018txb}.
 In this approach, the main ingredient of the algebraic Bethe ansatz \cite{Faddeev:1994nk} approach to integrability, an $R$-matrix depending on a spectral parameter, is derived from the perturbative analysis of the four dimensional Chern-Simons theory, just like the finite dimensional quantum group constant $R$-matrix can be derived, to some extent, from the three dimensional Chern-Simons theory \cite{Polyakov:1988my, Polyakov:1988md, Guadagnini:1989th,Guadagnini:1989am, Kontsevich:1993, Fock:1998nu, Morozov:2010kv}.

 \

 In a completely parallel development, partly inspired by the ideas of \cite{Nekrasov:2009uh}, but also by completely independent discoveries of R.~Bezrukavnikov, the geometric approach to the construction of $R$-matrices and the associated quantum algebras was initiated in \cite{Maulik:2012wi}, followed by \cite{Aganagic:2016jmx}.
 The representations of quantum loop algebras and Yangians in equivariant $K$-theory and cohomology of Nakajima quiver varieties were constructed earlier \cite{Nakajima:2001, Varagnolo2000}.
+A generalization to a singular ``higher spin'' $A_1$ quiver variety in the rational case has appeared in \cite{Bykov:2019cst}.

 \

 This is the part I of a series of three papers, which aim to bridge several proposals, relating quantum algebras and quantum field theory.
 Our main tool is the use of supersymmetric backgrounds in gauge theories with ${\cN}=4$ supersymmetry in three dimensions, compactified on a two-torus, with soft breaking of supersymmetry by background gauge fields.
 Sometimes we make the backgrounds nearly singular, thereby creating interface operators.
 This is somewhat similar in spirit to the definition of local fermionic operators through singular gauge transformations applied to background vector fields, gauging some global symmetry \cite{Witten:1987tv, Losev:1995cr}.
 In our work we mostly activate the scalar superpartners, e.g. masses, of these background vector fields.
 Of course, backgrounds with varying masses are well-studied in the context of applications of quantum field theory to condensed matter physics, cf. \cite{Witten:2015aoa}, but here we dress them with the supersymmetric background allowing, in principle, to perform exact evaluations of certain correlation functions.
 More generally, backgrounds with spacetime-dependent parameters (and the resulting monodromies) have been previously used in the literature to realize various algebraic and geometric structures, e.g., see \cite{Cecotti:1991me,Gukov:2006jk,Cecotti:2010qn,Cecotti:2011iy,Gadde:2013wq,Gukov:2014gja}.